 Note: For firmware vulnerability sync, we get data from Network Configuration Manager's ManageEngine database: https://ncm.nimbuspop.com.
 Customers must allow this domain in order to get those data.

 Firmware vulnerabilities can put your business and your customers’ sensitive data at risk, leading to easy entry to hackers, diminished sales, reputation loss and penalties.
-In order to avoid these mishaps, it is important to identify firmware vulnerabilities and take corrective measures regularly.
+In order to avoid these mishaps, it is important to identify these firmware vulnerabilities and take corrective measures regularly.

-Date of publishing/modification: In the CVE details page, you can see the date the CVE id was published and last modified.
+Date of publishing/modification: In the CVE details page, you can see the date the CVE ID was published and last modified.

 Vulnerability summary: You can also see the summary which shows information about what the vulnerability is and on which device the vulnerability was reported first.

 Reference URL: You can also see reference URLs, which provides vulnerability patches for remediation.